FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/production-deployment.rst

-At this point, we should be able to run all the containers using ``docker-compose up -d`` and after everything starts, we can access the FAIR Data Point at https://fdp.example.com.
+At this point, we should be able to run all the containers using ``docker compose up -d`` and after everything starts, we can access the FAIR Data Point at https://fdp.example.com.
 Of course, the domain you want to access the FDP on must be configured to the server where it runs.

 ..
 DANGER::